“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 You can choose to book a shared dorm or you can book a private room all to yourself.
 There are many options for every kind of budget at Co.404.
 The best part about planting yourself in a coliving space is that you can make friends instantly!

-- Sunrise hike
+- Sunrise hikes

 - Picnics